Spring Forward festival will take place on 23–25 March 2018 in Sofia, Bulgaria, hosted by our Partner Derida Dance Centre.

 Aerowaves artist profile: Ingrid Berger Myhre — BLANKS

 Why do we dance together?
 From ancestral patterns to street dance, Marco da Silva Ferreira explores the roots of togetherness through movements.
-An explosion of colours and energy, BROTHER is choreographed by a constant mimicry between the performers that generate group movements and behaviors.
+An explosion of colours and energy, BROTHER is choreographed by a constant mimicry between the performers that generate group movements and behaviours.
 Will you manage to remain seated?

 Aerowaves artist profile: Marco da Silva Ferreira — BROTHER